cakephp/docs/en/core-libraries/caching.rst

 .. php:staticmethod:: clear($check, $config = 'default')

     Destroy all cached values for a cache configuration.
-In engines like Apc, Memcache and Wincache, the cache configuration's prefix is used to remove cache entries.
+In engines like Apc, Memcached and Wincache, the cache configuration's prefix is used to remove cache entries.
 Make sure that different cache configurations have different prefixes.